enricobottazzi/ZKverse/README.md

 ![Screenshot 2022-02-23 at 10.44.09.png](screenshots/screenshot4.png)

-Since the output I’m choosing here are 3 and 11, the output should be 33!
+Since the output I’m choosing here are 3 and 11, the output should be 33.

 `node multiplier_js/generate_witness.js multiplier_js/multiplier.wasm in.json witness.wtns`

-I’m passing 3 parameters ⇒ the first one `multiplier_js/multiplier.wasm` is the file that I am gonna use to generate the witness `in.json`  is the input I just created to generate the witness and `witness.wtns` is the file output that I want to generate.
+I’m passing 3 parameters:
+- the first one `multiplier_js/multiplier.wasm` is the file that I am gonna use to generate the witness -`in.json` is the input I just created to generate the witness
+- `witness.wtns` is the file output that I want to generate.
 In witness.wtns I will see displayed all the intermediary values that the program is computing

 ### Viewing the witness